-Create a Content Filtering Profile
+Create and Manage Content Filtering Profiles

 The content filtering profile evaluates traffic before all other content security profiles.
 Therefore, if traffic meets criteria configured in the content filter, the content filter acts first upon this traffic.